Security

 • Clear mode-specific guidance to reduce policy misuse

-Useful across personal account hygiene, team operations, and engineering environments.
+Useful across personal account hygiene, team collaboration, engineering operations, and temporary access workflows.

 When the password is only a temporary secret for local authentication tests, use it carefully with JWT Inspector to sign or verify sample tokens without exposing production credentials.
 For API signing, webhook checks, or shared-secret message authentication, HMAC Generator is the better next step; when you only need a digest or file fingerprint rather than a reusable secret, use Hash Generator instead.

-These practices produce better real-world protection than complexity theater.
+These practices produce better real-world account protection than complexity theater.

-• Prioritize length first, then add character diversity
+• Prioritize length first, then combine lowercase, uppercase, digits, and necessary symbols

 • Use a unique password per service to prevent cascade compromise